alveusgg/data/README.md

 To work with this repository locally, install the dependencies with `npm ci`.

-To test changes locally, update the version in this repository using `npm version --no-git-tag-version preminor` (use `premajor` instead if the change is breaking), and install this repository as a file-based dependency:
+To test changes locally, update the version in this repository using `npm version --no-git-tag-version preminor` (use `premajor` instead if the change is breaking, or `prerelease` for repeat testing), and install this repository as a file-based dependency:

 - Website: `cd apps/website && pnpm remove @alveusgg/data && pnpm add file:../../../data`
 - Extension: `npm install file:../data`